haiyuan-yu-lab/NetFlow3D/README.md

 	9. Subnetwork_ID

 		- If a selection signature can be mapped to a subnetwork, this field will contain the information about the subnetwork
-		- If a selection signature can not be mapped to a subnetwork, this field will be blank
+		- If a selection signature can not be mapped to a subnetwork, this field will be `[NA]`
 - `{job_name}`_drivers.txt

 	This is a tab-separated file containing the potentionally functional mutations identified by Net3D.
 The first line is a header.
 The columns include: